Event Rental Providers

 The tax rate for deliveries to the UCSB campus is 7.75%.
 Deliveries to addresses in the City of Santa Barbara are taxed at 8.75%.

-Taxable & Non-Taxable Commodities Table
+Taxable and Non-Taxable Commodities Table

 Commodity Taxable Non-Taxable Comments

-Tangible Personal Property ("Things") X Exception: Federal-Title Inventorial (>$5,000) Assets
+Tangible Personal Property ("Things") X Exception: Federal-Title Inventorial (over $5,000) assets.

 Gift Cards X